 About Jonathan Santore

-Currently Professor of Music Theory and Composition at Plymouth State University in New Hampshire (where he received the 2011 Award for Distinguished Scholarship for his compositional work, and has been selected four times for inclusion in Who’s Who Among America’s Teachers), Santore began his musical career as an All-State trumpet player in his native east Tennessee.
+Santore received the 2018 Distinguished Teaching Award from Plymouth State University, where he teaches composition and theory (and where he has also received the Award for Distinguished Scholarship for his compositional work).
+He began his musical career as an All-State trumpet player in his native east Tennessee.
 He went on to study composition with Stephen Jaffe, Eugene Kurtz, Donald Grantham, Elaine Barkin, and William Kraft, and holds academic degrees from Duke University, The University of Texas at Austin, and UCLA.
-Before moving to New England, Santore held teaching positions at Occidental College, California State University, Los Angeles, and the University of Minnesota.
+Before moving to New England, Santore taught at Occidental College, California State University, Los Angeles, and the University of Minnesota.
 He is also active as a music theorist and as a conductor.
-His biography was selected for inclusion in the 2013 and 2014 editions of Marquis Who's Who in America.
+His biography is included in recent editions of Marquis Who’s Who in America.